simplytesthere/docusaurus-base/docs/User Device Support/Backing-Up Your Data - Windows.md

 ### Restoring from a Google Drive Cloud Backup
 1. Sign into your new computer.
 2. Using your ASC credentials, sign into Google Drive.
-3. Navigate to the "Computers" folder on the left-side of the screen.
+3. Navigate to the **Computers** folder on the left-side of the screen.
 4. Click the three-dots on the folder entitled your old computer name.
-Hit "Download" on the menu that appears.
+Select **Download** on the menu that appears.
 5. Wait while the ZIP file downloads.
-6. Once the ZIP file has downloaded, right-click it.
+Once the ZIP file has downloaded, right-click it.
 From the menu that appears, select **Extract all**.
-7. Copy and paste the files into their appropriate folder on your computer.
+7. Copy and paste the files into their appropriate folder(s) on your computer.